nicholas-leonard/slides/nvidiagtc2016.md

 ## Exercise 2 : Multi-Layer Perceptron

-Use the `multi-layer-perceptron.lua` script.

-Modify the script to do the following :
+Modify the `multi-layer-perceptron.lua` script to do the following :

   1. take options from the command-line;
-  2. add Dropout between hidden layers;
+  2. add `Dropout` between hidden layers;
   3. Bonus : write script to evaluate saved model on test set;
   4. Bonus : make the number of hidden layers a hyper-parameter.